AnimosWorkshop/Sor-Vault/Races/Hellenise Races/Kyrem.md

 **Ability Score Increase:** Your Strength score increases by 2.
 **Vision:** Darkvision.
 **Demonic Resistance:** You are resistant to cold damage.
 In addition, your natural armor AC is 10, and its armor weakness is Slashing and Fire.
-**Large Weapons Training:** You are proficient with a weapon with the two-handed property.
-In addition, while you use a two-handed or a versatile weapon, your AC increases by 1.
+**Large Weapons Training:** You are proficient with a weapon with the [[Weapon Rules#Two-Handed|two-handed]] trait.
+In addition, while you use a two-handed or a versatile weapon, you have a +1 bonus to your AC.

 ### Devil Kyrem